ama-team/voxengine-scenario-framework/README.md

 simplest scenario fo notifying clients by call:

 1. Target phone number called
-2. Call failed, go to #4
+2. Call failed, go to #5
+3. Call succeeded, go to #4
-3. Call succeeded, say the phrase then go to #4
+3. Say the phrase then go to #5
 4. Report to HTTP backend and terminate

 It can be easily represented as in code: